WLAN-Pi/wlanpi-chat-bot/docs/USERGUIDE.md

 If help is required for a particular command, it may be prefixed with the word `help` to gain addition insights such as command syntax.
 For example, to get help about the `show publicip` command, `help sh pub` may be used:

 ![Screenshot](images/chatbot-help-sh-pub.png)

+# Security Considerations
+Although comms to and from the WLAN Pi chat-bot is limited to just your Telegram user account, it is worth noting that all bot names are publicly searchable on Teleram.
+This means that people are able to search for your bot from their Telegram client.
+If they find the bot, they are not able to execute commands, but who knows what types of clever exploits may surface in the future?

+For this reason, it is definitely worth naming your Telegram bot with a non-obvious name (e.g. do not include the phrase "wlanpi" in your bot name).